Frequently Asked Questions

 - How can I modify or add a network configuration with some custom options the web interface does not provide?

-- Starting with openmediavault 5 systemd-networkd is used to configure the network.
+- Starting with openmediavault version 5 systemd-networkd is used to configure the network.

 The interfaces file